openstack/nova/doc/source/user/filter-scheduler.rst

   value.
 The largest weight defines the preferred host for the new instance.
   For the multiplier only a positive value is allowed for the calculation.
-  Starting with the Stein release, if per-aggregate value with the key `soft_anti_affinity_weight_multiplier` is found, this value would be chosen as the soft anti-affinity weight multiplier.
+  Starting with the Stein release, if per-aggregate value with the key :oslo.config:option:`filter_scheduler.soft_anti_affinity_weight_multiplier` is found, this value would be chosen as the soft anti-affinity weight multiplier.
 Otherwise, it will fall back to the :oslo.config:option:`filter_scheduler.soft_anti_affinity_weight_multiplier`.
   If more than one value is found for a host in aggregate metadata, the minimum value will be used.